According to The Real Deal, many real estate transactions fail to go through because of home inspection results.

 One real estate broker told the publication that some inspections “have become a nightmare for sellers and their agents.”

-Cathy Arrington was instantly intrigued by a real estate listing that seemed to describe her dream home.
+Cathy Arrington knows this firsthand.
+The woman was instantly intrigued by a real estate listing that seemed to describe her dream home.
 The suburban house located outside of Chicago was described as move-in ready.
-The photos cemented her desire; it was just what she was looking for.
+The photos cemented her desire; it was exactly the type of house and in the condition that she was looking for.
 In fact, the listing stated the house was “so well-maintained that you can move right in, and not lift a finger.”

 To Cathy, it was a no-brainer.
 She closed the deal and couldn’t wait to start her new chapter.